Doing Business in Guyana

 Business and Economic Overview

-Business have the right to own property and maintain it and this is protected by law, but corruption and organized crime sometimes deter private-sector business activity.[5]
+Businesses have the right to own property and maintain it and this is protected by law, but corruption and organised crime sometimes deter private-sector business activity.
 Businesses have stated that they are affected by several factors when doing business.
-These include telecommunications, electricity, transportation, access to land, tax rates, tax administration, customs and trade regulations, labour regulations, labour workforce, business regulations, access to finance, cost of finance, political environment, and the informal sector.[6]
+These include telecommunications, electricity, transportation, access to land, tax rates, tax administration, customs and trade regulations, labour regulations, labour workforce, business regulations, access to finance, cost of finance, political environment, and the informal sector.

 Data from several of these factors confirm the constraints businesses face in Guyana.
 The Global Competitiveness Report 2015-2016, identified inefficient government bureaucracy, corruption, access to finance, crime and theft, taxes, and inadequate supply of infrastructure as the most problematic factors for doing business in Guyana.